soc-air/socair.github.io/cpp/_posts/2020-04-26-How-Vectors-Work-in-C++-Part-2.md

 1. `_Vector_impl_data` struct which contains pointers to memory locations (start, finish and end of storage).
 2. `_Vector_impl` struct (inherits `_Vector_impl_data` as well)).

 I usually opt for the bottom-up approach.
-We'll start from the very basic constructor of a vector and slowly reach to memory allocation and how the above 2 structs are used.
+Vectors can be initialized in many ways, three of them will be discussed in today's blog.
+We'll start from the very basic constructor of a vector using an initializer list and slowly reach to memory allocation and how the above 2 structs are used.
 Let's start!

 ## Using Initializer Lists